Destin Possession of a Controlled Substance Lawyers

 Possession of ANY amount of a controlled substance, except for less than 20 grams of marijuana, is a felony offense in Destin and throughout the State of Florida.

-Whether you are a tourist, military member, or local, Flaherty Defense Firm can help you.
+Whether you are a tourist, military member, or local, the Destin possession of a controlled substance lawyers of Flaherty Defense Firm can help you.
 Give Tim or Brandy a call at (850) 460-7470 for a free case evaluation.

 What are some common controlled substance cases in Destin?